LaSylv/nestjs-actuator/README.md

 ## Compatibility version

 This module has only be tested againt NestJS 7+.
 It *might* work with lower versions.

+## Known caveats

+Due to how works interceptors in NestJS, some calls can't be seen in the Http Traces tab.
+Those calls are the one not mapped to any route.
+Also, exception filters getting triggered after interceptors means the status code can sometimee be missing

 ## License